 David Beetham, one of the main contributors to the development of the SoD framework, argued that the motivations behind democracy are (a) 'the idea of human dignity or worth, and its core value is that of human self-determination or autonomy ... autonomy is understood collectively, as a sharing in the determination of the rules and policies for the association of which one is a member, and to whose authority one is subject' (Beetham 1999: 7); and (b) 'that people are generally the best judges of their own interests' (Beetham 1999: 13).
 This emphasis on equal respect for individuals and their capacity for creative self-determination, according to Beetham (1999: 18), underpins democracy as a universal value (see also Buchanan 2004; Fukuyama 1992; Sen 1999).
-The reason is that mutual respect and autonomy are also the premises that suggest we should respect cultural differences to the extent that they are compatible with these premises.
+Mutual respect and autonomy are also the premises that suggest we should respect cultural differences to the extent that they are compatible with these premises.
 Thus, democracy and respect for cultural differences do not contradict each other-their justification has overlapping roots, which means that they have similar claims to legitimacy.

-The premises about human dignity and judgement are very similar to those proposed by Dahl (1989), who argued strongly that all interests should receive the same weight and that virtually all adults are competent to participate in collective decision-making regarding their own interests.
-In favour of these underlying premises, opponents of non-democratic 'guardianship' often refer to the lack of reliable non-democratic alternatives (undemocratic regimes are mostly repressive and do not generally outperform democracies in terms of creating human development), shared moral intuitions about just political rule (the fundamental idea of equal human dignity and sufficient competence to take part in decision-making is widespread), general risk aversion (we are generally more secure and know what we get under democratic rule), and sound scepticism of paternalism (benevolent dictators are a rare phenomenon) (see e.g. Beetham 1999; Buchanan 2004; Christiano 2011; Dahl 1989; Gould 1988; Held 2006; Rawls 1971).
+These premises about human dignity and judgement are very similar to those proposed by Dahl (1989), who argued forcefully that all interests should receive the same weight and that virtually all adults are competent to participate in collective decision-making regarding their own interests.
+A number of general arguments have been presented in favour of these underlying premises.
+First, opponents of autocratic 'guardianship' often refer to the lack of reliable alternatives as undemocratic regimes tend to be more repressive and do not generally outperform democracies in terms of creating human development.
+Second, many people share moral intuitions about just political rule, which tend to include fundamental ideas of equal human dignity and sufficient competence of ordinary citizens to take part in decision-making.
+Third, human beings are generally risk averse and this means that we should prefer democracy because we are generally more secure and to a greater degree know what we get under democratic rule.
+Fourth, sound skepticism of paternalism tells us that truly benevolent dictators are a rare phenomenon (see e.g. Beetham 1999; Buchanan 2004; Christiano 2011; Dahl 1989; Gould 1988; Held 2006; Rawls 1971).

-From these premises, Beetham (1999: 1-13) and International IDEA (Beetham et al. 2008: 20-21) derived popular control and political equality as the two core principles of democracy underlying the SoD conceptual framework.
+From these premises, Beetham (1999: 1-13) and International IDEA (Beetham et al. 2008: 20-21) derived popular control and political equality as the two core principles of democracy underlying the SoD framework.
 Consequently, popular control over public decision-making and decision-makers, and equality of respect and voice between citizens in the exercise of that control, also underpin the GSoD framework.

 That is not to say that these principles only have one suitable institutional embodiment.
 The core democratic principles are compatible with different, context-sensitive and context-specific institutional set-ups, which means that the principles can be realized in a variety of ways.
-Democracy is, for example, compatible with various electoral systems (majoritarian, proportional or mixed), different forms of government (presidentialism, parliamentarian or mixed), different legal systems (common law, civil law, and so on), different types of political parties and party systems, and unitary or federal states There are also some institutional arrangements that are not compatible with the principles and therefore undemocratic, because they do not align with the fulfilment of popular control and political equality.
+Democracy is, for example, compatible with various electoral systems (majoritarian, proportional, or mixed), different forms of government (presidentialism, parliamentarian, or mixed), different legal systems (common law, civil law and so on), different types of political parties and party systems, and unitary or federal states.
+There are also some institutional arrangements, such as absolutist monarchies and military and one-party dictatorships, that are not compatible with the principles and therefore undemocratic, because they do not align with the fulfilment of popular control and political equality.